DDC-SIH/geo-servers/README.md

 - Apply min/max rescaling based on URL parameters
 - Crop COGs to a specific area of interest (AOI)
 - Output in TIFF or PNG format
+- Create animated GIFs from sequence of layers
+- Package outputs and raw files in ZIP format

 ## Installation